 We get into the question of what is Afrolatina or Afrolatinx?
 How do you define it?
 Then we get into how prevalent slavery was all over Latin America.
 Therefore, being Black and Latinx is not unique.
 We also get into the challenge of how to explain the concept of Afrolatinx twenty years ago when the term was not widely used.

 Dime En Español

 Que eres?”
 Es una pregunta que mi hermana y yo nos han hecho muchas veces.
 Esto generalmente ocurre cuando la persona escucha nuestro apellido o cuando hablamos español.
 Somos negros y latinos al mismo tiempo con padres inmigrantes de la República Dominicana.
 Esto no es especial.

 We explore how that the African roots in Latin America permeate the music, the food, and the overall culture.
 Another topic we discussed is how we didn’t fit in our neighborhood.
-The West Coast had very little Dominicans, at least in our area there were very few.
+The West Coast had very few Dominicans, at least in our area there were very few.
 So, our family was a bit of an anomaly in our neighborhood.
 Likewise, we really didn’t fit in when we would visit the Dominican Republic.

 Lastly, we had a discussion on hair and how we decided to wear our hair curly.
 And, how we need to those people at the mall selling flat irons to stop asking us if we want to straighten our hair.